 - Correct your work ergonomics

 For proper workspace positioning, make sure your chair is at the right high for you.
 Your feet should be resting on the floor and not hanging off the chair.
 The arm rests should support the elbow but allow your shoulders to relax.
 Your desk/keyboard should be almost at the same height as your elbows so that your wrists are not climbing up the keyboard.
 Lastly, the middle of the screen should be at your eye level.
-Correcting these positions will help you prevent neck stiffness from returning.

 How Long Does Neck Stiffness Last?

-Depending on the cause of your neck pain and how well you implement the above remedies, the pain should improve within the first few days.
+Depending on the cause of your pain and how well you implement the above remedies, the pain should improve within the first few days.
 At times, a few weeks are needed for the pain to completely go away.

 What To Do If The Crick In Your Neck Is Still There